 In addition to training, you can use our library of resources to stay on top of safety and compliance.
 You’ll find helpful reference material here including the Radiation Safety Handbook.

 The primary use of a dosimeter is to provide a record of personnel radiation exposure.
-Dosimeters must be returned to us every 2 months so we can identify possible problem areas on a continuing basis.
-Wearing a dosimeter is required for some isotopes and uses, as determined by the CU Radiation Safety Office.
-You can obtain one through our Radiation Safety Office.
+Dosimeters are returned every 2 months in order to identify possible problem areas on a continuing basis.¬†Wearing a¬†dosimeter is required for some isotopes and uses, as determined by the CU Radiation Safety Office.
+You can obtain a dosimeter through our Radiation Safety Office.
 To get a dosimeter, follow the steps below:

 - Return form to the¬†Radiation Safety Office¬†via email (firstname.lastname@example.org), campus mail (413 UCB) or fax to (303) 492-1322

-In the meantime, the Radiation Safety Office is collecting information on Class 3b and 4 lasers used on campus.
+In addition, the CU Radiation Safety Office is collecting information on Class 3b and 4 lasers used on campus.
 If a class 3b or 4 laser is used as part of your research here at the University, please complete the online Laser Registration Form.